FrostedAstatine/Project_Vexra/README.md

 - Load your model
 - Click the < > icon
 - Click Start Server
+- In Server Settings enable Serve on Local Network

 **3. Run Vexra**

     git clone https://github.com/yourusername/vexra-core.git
     cd vexra-core
     pip install -r requirements.txt
-    python server.py
+    open core.py and change MODEL_NAME to whatever the LLM you are using python server.py

 **4. Open your browser**